Study in Japan

 Tuition fee and Scholarship

 Subject tuition fees vary university to university.
 Nevertheless, Municipal and National universities are cheaper as compared to private Japanese universities.
 On an average graduate and undergraduate course can cost you around 802,000 yen (excluding living cost).
 You can visit your desired university’s website for exact tuition fee for your favorite course.
 As for as living cost is concerned, on an average an international student is expected to spend 1,00,000 yen, however, north- east area is cheaper compared to rest of Japan.

-There is colossal Number of Awards open to international applicants.
-Mostly these opportunities are announced by Japan Student Service Organization.
+There is colossal number of scholarships open to international applicants.
+Mostly these scholarships are announced by Japan Student Service Organization.
 However, there are various other organizations as well which offer financial assistance to international applicants.
-Let see some of these endowments:
+Let see some of these scholarships:

 The Japanese Urological Association International Foundation provides young urologists in Asian countries with support to observe surgeries/procedures, as well as attend clinics and staff activities in Japan for 2 to 3 months.
 This program supports both urological and endourological training.
 Scholars with no previous or current training in Japanese institutions are eligible.
 This is a rolling scholarship and dead line is 25 December each year.

 This scholarship contains various scholarships, covering vast steams of study at various levels.
-Many prestigious opportunities are mention in given link.
+Many prestigious scholarships are mention in given link.
 Please go through the link thoroughly for full details.

 (PLEASE READ ALL THE DETAILS OF SCHOLARSHIP CAREFULLY BEFORE APPLYING)

 Following is a general criterion for international applicants to pursue a course at Japan.
 These guidelines are pertaining to different levels of study.
 These are not specific to any scholarship:

 To pursue research program applicant must be under 35 years of age.
 Applicant must possess graduate degree; those who are in their final year of education can also apply for research program in Japan.